2020 Adult Trout Stocking Schedules

 For anglers with smartphones, view the schedules through the FishBoatPA app, which is available for free from the Apple App and Google Play stores.

-The PFBC continues to stock approximately 3.2 million adult trout in 707 streams and 127 lakes open to public angling.
-These figures include approximately 2.1 million rainbow trout; 640,000 brown trout; and 440,000 brook trout.
+The PFBC will continue to stock approximately 3.2 million adult trout in 707 streams and 130 lakes open to public angling.
+These figures, which are consistent with the number of trout stocked over the past decade, include approximately 2.2 million Rainbow Trout; 660,000 Brown Trout; and 360,000 Brook Trout.
 As with past practice, the average size of the trout produced for stocking is 11 inches in length.
-The PFBC also plans to stock about 9,600 trophy golden rainbow trout that weigh an average of 1.5 pounds and measure at least 14 inches long.
-Thousands of trophy size brood trout are also stocked throughout PA waters.

-Included in this year’s stocking lists are the Keystone Select Stocked Trout Waters, a program where sections of 21 streams across the state are stocked with large 14” – 20” trout.
-Under the program, approximately 6,500 large trout will be distributed among the streams.
+Once again included in this year’s stocking lists are the Keystone Select Stocked Trout Waters, a program where sections of 23 streams across the state are stocked with large 14” – 20” trout and managed under Delayed Harvest Artificial Lures Only catch-and-release regulations.
+Under the program, approximately 9,600 large trout will be distributed among the streams.
 The trout will be stocked at a rate of 175 to 225 per mile of stream, which is comparable to the numbers of similarly sized fish in Pennsylvania’s best wild trout waters.
 Locate Keystone Select waters here.

-The 2019 season will open Saturday, March 23 with the Mentored Youth Trout Fishing Day program in 18 southeastern counties, including: Adams, Berks, Bucks, Chester, Cumberland, Dauphin, Delaware, Franklin, Juniata, Lancaster, Lebanon, Lehigh, Montgomery, Northampton, Perry, Philadelphia, Schuylkill and York.
+The 2020 trout season will officially open Saturday, March 28 with the Mentored Youth Trout Fishing Day program in 18 southeastern counties, including: Adams, Berks, Bucks, Chester, Cumberland, Dauphin, Delaware, Franklin, Juniata, Lancaster, Lebanon, Lehigh, Montgomery, Northampton, Perry, Philadelphia, Schuylkill and York.

 To participate in the mentored youth program, adult anglers (16 years or older) must have a valid fishing license and trout permit and be accompanied by a youth.
 Youth anglers must obtain a free PFBC-issued permit, or a voluntary youth fishing license (only $2.90 including all fees).
-Both are available at www.GoneFishingPA.com or at any of the more than 700 licensing agents across the state.
+Both are available online or through issuing agents.

 For every voluntary youth license sold, the PFBC receives approximately $5 in federal revenue from the U.S. Fish and Wildlife Service’s Sport Fish Restoration Act program, which provides funds to states based on a formula that includes the number of licenses a state sells.
 All revenues earned from a voluntary youth fishing license are dedicated to youth fishing programs.